-This dark chocolate cherry ripe slice is a revision on my original homemade cherry ripe recipe that I posted way back at the start of this blog.
-Without throwing too much shade on the original recipe (which is still delicious!), this new version really ups the game.
+This dark chocolate cherry ripe slice is a revision on my original Homemade Cherry Ripe Bars that I posted way back at the very start of this blog.

-So, in consolation I offered to make him any sweet treat of his choosing, and out of all the recipes in the world he chose my cherry ripe bars and some oaty anzac biscuits.
+So as consolation for being such a good taste tester 😉 I offered to make him any sweet treat of his choosing.
+Out of all the recipes in the world he chose my cherry ripe bars and some oaty anzac biscuits.
+Go figure.
 In his position I think I would have asked for a molten chocolate pudding and maybe a salted caramel creme brûlée!
-But I guess that’s why I’m on a sugar cleanse at the moment and he isn’t.
+But I guess that’s why I’m doing the 10 Day Sugar Cleanse at the moment and he isn’t.

-Anyway I ended up tweaking my original cherry ripe recipe to use freeze dried cherries and raspberries to give the slice a much more intense flavour and colour.
-Another benefit of using freeze dried fruit is it doesn’t contain any added sugar or vegetable oil like the standard dried versions, so even though freeze dried fruits are more expensive they’re worth it in the long run.
+I ended up tweaking my original cherry ripe recipe to use freeze dried cherries and raspberries, to give the slice a much more intense flavour and colour.
+Another benefit of using freeze dried fruit is it doesn’t contain any added sugar or vegetable oil like the standard dried versions, so even though freeze dried fruits are more expensive they’re worth it in the long run!

-In the revised recipe I used pure maple syrup to sweeten the filling and coconut oil to bring it all together.
+In this revised recipe I used pure maple syrup to sweeten the filling and coconut oil to bring it all together.
 For the chocolate coating you can either use a store-bought (ideally dairy-free) dark chocolate, or for an entirely raw and refined sugar free version you can make the raw chocolate coating.
-I have included instructions for both options in the recipe below.
+I’ve included instructions for both options in the recipe below.

 And that’s pretty much it!
-This recipe really is that simple.
+The recipe really is that simple.

 Dark Chocolate Cherry Ripe Slice